brioche-dev/brioche.dev/src/content/blog/portable-dynamically-linked-pacakges-on-linux.md

 1. Make a new directory: `mkdir lil-demo-portable`
 2. Copy `lil-demo` into it: `cp target/debug/lil-demo lil-demo-portable/`
 3. Copy the 2 dynamic libraries and `ld-linux.so` into it too.
 These will be whatever paths you got from `ldd`.
-In my case, that would be: `cp /home/linuxbrew/.linuxbrew/lib/libgcc_s.so.1 /lib/x86_64-linux-gnu/libc.so.6 /lib64/ld-linux-x86-64.so.2 lil-demo-portable/`
+In other words, something like `cp /path/to/libgcc_s.so.1 /path/to/libc.so.6 /lib64/ld-linux-x86-64.so.2 ./lil-demo-portable/`
 4. Create a new shell script at `lil-demo-portable/run.sh` with the following contents:

 ```sh